 - Online teaching or resources that benefit others (industry related forum, FAQ, how to guides, glossary, technical manuals etc.

-- There will be other things that basically send quality signals about the company that you are looking at.
+- There’ll be other things that basically send quality signals about the company that you are looking at.
 The more credibility, and industry related links the better!

 Discard the possible agency immediately if you catch them using pressure, misdirection or untruths.

-If someone tells you that they are fully booked for the rest of the year, but might be able to fit you in then perhaps congratulate them… But then find an oil and gas marketing company that will have the necessary time and attention for your project.
+If someone tells you that they are fully booked for the rest of the year, but might be able to fit you in then perhaps congratulate them… But then find an oil and gas marketing company that’ll have the necessary time and attention for your project.

 Some companies offer courses, certificates or accreditation if you go through a series of online exams.
 Some of these courses cost $200 or less.
 Does this make the person who took the course an actual partner?
 Not really.